 |These photos courtesy Jasmine Grech|

 The first chapel is of unknown date and was flanked by two smaller chapels, one dedicated to The Holy Cross and the other to St.Martin.
 This is recorded in Mgr.Dusina's 1575 report.
-Deconsecrated in 1657 by Bishop Balaguer, it was rebuilt in 1740 but was demolished in 1979 because of structural damage, and rebuilt on the same plan.
+Deconsecrated in 1657 by Bishop Balaguer, it was rebuilt in 1740 but was demolished in 1979 because of structural damage, and rebuilt on a similar plan.

 |St John Evangelist